 The unit is designed to resist wind speeds up to 110 mph. wind zone 3.
 Anything less will not work for all sites.

-Please download drawing and spec's for ABS pads (footing), anchor accessories, and hydraulic system.
+Please download drawing and spec's for ABS pads (footing), anchor accessories.